The Plot Flattens...

-The Conspirator isn't about the actual plot to assassinate the President, and it really isn't about the trial that followed for those accused of being involved in the massive plot to kill the top three leaders of the Union.
-Rather, it is director Robert Redford's efforts at allegory, using the death of Lincoln and the immediate aftermath to make his commentary on post-9/11 America, and take a shot (metaphorically) at former Vice President Dick Cheney.
+The Conspirator isn't about the actual plot to assassinate the President or the trial that followed for those accused of being involved in the massive plot to kill the top three leaders of the Union.
+Rather, it is director Robert Redford's efforts at allegory, using the death of Lincoln and the immediate aftermath to make his commentary on post-9/11 America, and take a metaphorical shot at former Vice President Dick Cheney.
 That's fine if he wishes to do that, but this is where The Conspirator goes wrong.
 By trying to make an effort in showing how an 'evil', powerful man uses a major tragedy to commit crimes himself, it takes the focus off what is a fascinating story and reduces it to a thin and dull history lesson.

-Aiken has no interest in defending Mary Surratt (Robin Wright) because he knows she's guilty.
+Aiken has no interest in defending Mary Surratt (Robin Wright), the only female listed as a conspirator in the Lincoln assassination, because he knows she's guilty.
 However, he's persuaded by Senator Johnson to do so.
-Mrs. Surratt is a remarkably calm woman who professes her innocence about being party to killing Lincoln (though she tells Aiken that she knew of an earlier plot to kidnap the President and hold him hostage in exchange for Southern prisoners a la Gilad Shalit).
+Mrs. Surratt is a remarkably calm woman who professes her innocence about being party to killing Lincoln though she tells Aiken that she knew of an earlier plot to kidnap the President and hold him hostage in exchange for Southern prisoners.
 The trial is a military one, despite all the defendants being civilians and the war being over.
-As the trial goes on, Aiken is angered and disgusted by how Cheney...I mean, Stanton, is turning the trial into a virtual kangaroo court: the defense is never given enough time to prepare, and the judges (all military men) act more as counsel to the prosecutor (Danny Huston) than as impartial judges.
+As the trial goes on, Aiken is angered and disgusted by how Stanton is turning the trial into a virtual kangaroo court: the defense is never given enough time to prepare, and the judges, all military men, act more as counsel to the prosecutor (Danny Huston) than as impartial judges.

 The trial is placing its toll on Aiken's private life as well.
 Society starts to shun him, and his fiancee worries that he cares more about Mrs. Surratt than about either her or the country.
-The trial ends, with all eight defendants (including Mrs. Surratt) found guilty.
-She, along with conspirators Lewis Payne (Norman Reedus), George Atzerodt (John Michael Weatherly), and David Herold (Marcus Hester) are sentenced to hang.
-While Aiken does his best to get Mrs. Surratt spared hanging, Cheney...I mean, Stanton, won't rest until they are hung and hung good.
+The trial ends, with all eight defendants, including Mrs. Surratt, found guilty.
+She, along with conspirators Lewis Payne (Norman Reedus), George Atzerodt (John Michael Weatherly), and David Harold (Marcus Hester) are sentenced to hang.
+While Aiken does his best to get Mrs. Surratt spared hanging, Stanton won't rest until they are hung and hung good.
 With that, she is the first woman executed by the United States government.

-The Conspirator is the first film released by the American Film Company, whose lofty goal is to produce "engaging movies for grown-ups based on great American stories", historic stories I take it rather than American literature.
-Certainly a noble goal, and one with a wealth of material.
-There is a great story to be told first about the actual death of Lincoln and how Booth and his cohorts planned out their nefarious plan.
-There is even a great story to be told about the trial of the plotters.
-However, the big mistake The Conspirator makes is again, trying to draw parallels between the assassination of Lincoln and September 11, 2001.
-I imagine Redford (who is on the ideological left) didn't see a problem making comparisons between the Old Penitentiary and Guantanamo Bay (while in both prisons, the captives were hooded, I was really waiting for the moment when one of the accused was hooded a la Abu Ghraib).
+However, the big mistake The Conspirator makes is in trying to draw parallels between the assassination of Lincoln and September 11, 2001.
+I imagine Redford didn't see a problem making comparisons between the Old Penitentiary and Guantanamo Bay.
 In terms of cinema, trying to relate something from the 19th Century to something from the 21st Century has the unfortunate effect of taking one out of the story being told on screen.

 Judging from the film, Mrs. Surratt was nearly saintly in her innocence and bearing, and again, we have a problem.
 The Conspirator may be based on actual court testimony, but the film almost takes it for granted that she was absolutely innocent.
-Even after confessing to being an accessory before the fact in a plot to kidnap the President (which I'm willing to say is a crime), the movie continues its efforts to make Mrs. Surratt a victim of Cheney...I mean, Stanton's paranoia and thirst for revenge.
+Even after confessing to being an accessory before the fact in a plot to kidnap the President, the movie continues its efforts to make Mrs. Surratt a victim of the Dick Cheney stand-in Stanton's paranoia and thirst for revenge.
 The film would have benefited by having the viewer question whether she was completely innocent or perhaps knew more than she let on.
-By making her virtually virtuous, it can make one wonder whether ALL the defendants were likewise railroaded.
+By making her virtually virtuous, it can make one wonder whether all the defendants were likewise railroaded.

 The Conspirator also made another curious turn.
 In the film, Aiken asks to see Captain Cottingham (Shea Whigham), who may have something to bring to her defense.
 At the trial, the good captain becomes a hostile witness, bringing evidence against rather than for.
 The fact that we don't see how or why Cottingham turned against Aiken makes one wonder why it was introduced in the first place.